What Is an Offshore Bank Account?

 What is the best country for an offshore bank account?

-There is no one offshore bank that is best for everyone, just as it is difficult to recommend the best U.S. bank.
-Practically, the best offshore bank is any financially sound bank that offers prompt customer service and will accept you as a customer.
-Banks in all asset protection jurisdictions meet these requirements.
+There is no one offshore bank that is best for all people, just as it is difficult to recommend the best U.S. bank.
+Practically, the best offshore bank is any financially sound bank that offers prompt customer service and that will accept you as their customer.
+There are banks in all asset protection jurisdictions that meet these requirements.